archca/plot_gallery/ternary_diagram/ternary_plot.md

-## R Markdown
+## R Ternary Plots

-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

-When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:
+All data in this file are from Baxter & Cool 2016 <http://www.barbicanra.co.uk/simple-r.html>.

-For an initial illustration, data from Table 9.12 in Doran and Hodson (1975) are used (Table 11.1).
+For an initial illustration, data from folder data_kasar_akil in Doran and Hodson (1975) are used.
 The left-hand table shows the counts of cores, blanks and stone tools found in different levels at the palaeolithic site of Ksar Akil (Lebanon); the levels are numbered from earliest (25) to latest (12).
-The right-hand table shows the counts converted to percentage for each level and can be represented in a ternary diagram2.
+The right-hand table shows the counts converted to percentage for each level and can be represented in a ternary diagram 1b.
 Read the data (i.e. the headers and what follows) into a data frame Ksar – you will need to select a subset of the columns for analysis.
 Either Ksar[, 1:4] or Ksar[, c(1,5:7] will do it. we’ll use the former; ggtern will transform these to the percentages needed.
 The ternary diagram for these data, in Figure 1a, is followed by the code used.

 ```r